jvdsande/nanoslices/README.md

 **Advanced methods:**

-_Additional methods mostly used for testing or advances use cases._
+_Additional methods used for advances use cases._

 - `reset()`: Restore the store to its initial state, before _initialize()_ was called.
 Restores all the atoms to the default value they were given when creating slices.
+Can optionally take a snapshot as parameter, applied to the state after reset.
+The snapshot is a deep partial representation of the state, and updates all the atoms accordingly with the new value.
+Note that any value passed to a `computed` store will be ignored, and the actual computed value from other atoms will be used.
 - `snapshot()`: Return a deep representation of the current state as a plain JS object, no atoms.
-- `setSnapshot(snapshot)`: Takes a deep partial representation of the state, and updates all the atoms accordingly with the new value. can be used when testing parts of the application that depends on the state, to bring the state to a controlled, known value easily.
-  Note that any value passed to a `computed` store will be ignored, and the actual computed value from other atoms will be used.
 - `setContext(context)`: Replace the context initially passed in `createStore` with a new value.
 In TypeScript, the new context type must be compatible with the original context type.
-For instance, can be used in tests to inject mocks of API services.
-  If you want to pass it a partial representation of the context in a test environment, you can pass the second argument as `true` to tell TypeScript to use partial matching instead of exact matching.
-- `spy()`: Enable spying on action execution.
-After `spy()` is called, all actions will push an entry into the `spy.history` array.
-  In tests, it becomes possible to read this array to detect if a given action was correctly called with a given payload.
-  In addition to `spy.history`, two methods are available: `spy.clear()` will empty the history, and `spy.stop()` will disable the spy listener.
-Calling `spy()` always resets the history too.
-  If an action returns a `Promise`, then the spy will automatically listen to it and append a `(success)` action to the history upon success, or a `(fail)` action upon error.

 ## Advanced usage